HimesGroup/BMIN503_Final_Project/README.md

 This repository contains component files for the final project including the rmd, html and overview below.
 Of note, this project is ongoing and thus work is still being done including components of the methods and results.

-Introduction
+Introduction:
 Heart failure is the primary reason for hospitalization in the elderly population and is associated with significant mortality and morbidity.
 While the reason for the  associated morbidity and mortality is multifactorial, underdiagnosis of heart failure plays a significant contributory role leading to poor cardiovascular outcomes.
 This is mainly because the diagnosis of heart failure is a clinical and thus, it requires compilation of various data points including detailed and thorough history and physical exam.
 Herein, we are seeking to improve the time to diagnosis to heart failure with reducted ejectiion fraction (HFrEF) diagnosis by leveraging electronic health record (EHR) data.
 The diagnosis of heart failure is a clinical diagnosis and thus requires various components including a detailed and thorough history and physical exam.

-Aim and significance
+Aim and significance:
 The primary aim for this project is to leverage the unstructured text from medical notes using NLP to assist in HF diagnosis.
 Specifically, we are seeking to determine the feasibility of extracting pertinent components of the unstructured text of medical note (e.g. discharge summary) using natural language processing (NLP) methods to assist in making a heart failure diagnosis.
 Secondarily, we aim to compare the predictic power of the unstructured text to conventional factors in making a heart failure diagnosis.

-Method
+Method:
 For this project, we are using the MIMIC-III dataset which is a large, freely-available database comprising deidentified health-related data associated with over forty thousand patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012.
 It comes in form of various datasets which were then cleaned.
 Datatables containing basic demographics, ICD codes and note events were then merged.
 Heart failure with reduced ejection fraction (HFrEF) definition (using definition from https://phekb.org/  was used to define case and control populations.

 Subsequently, we queried notes associated with HFrEF encoded encounters and then applied open-source NLP tools to encode pertinent variables.
 We then developped and applied logic to features that are indicative to HFrEF definition from notes to predict case label.
 Lastly, we evaluated how well the predictive power of rule logic for phenotyping HFrEF (extrinsic evaluation) and areas for improvement based on errors in NLP and rules (intrinsic evaluation).

-Result
+Result:
 We are continuing to work on the result section and should have the results posted soon.

 Limitation